+The Post-Baccalaureate Program in Workplace Wellness prepares students to assess, develop, implement, and evaluate workplace wellness programs in a multitude of employment settings.
+MUIH’s program is the only graduate workplace wellness program with an integrative health focus.
 Workplace wellness programs are comprised of employment-based activities and employer-sponsored benefits aimed at promoting health-related behaviors and disease management among employees.
-Employment organizations are increasing their wellness offerings and commitment to supporting the health of their employees in order to reduce healthcare costs and improve employee productivity, resilience, satisfaction, and morale (for more information click here).
-MUIH’s Workplace Wellness Post-Baccalaureate (PBC) program offers graduate-level education that prepares individuals to develop, implement, and assess workplace wellness programs in a multitude of settings including corporations, schools, county, state and federal workplaces, and a variety of health facilities and settings.
-This online 13 credit program can be completed in one year (three trimesters).
+Employment organizations are increasing their wellness offerings and commitment to supporting the health of their employees in order to reduce healthcare costs and improve employee productivity, resilience, satisfaction, and morale (for more information, click here).
+This 13-credit program can be completed fully online in one year.

 The Workplace Wellness PBC provides educational and career opportunities for professionals in a variety of fields, including employee health nurses, occupational health workers, and others who need expertise in workplace wellness, such as human resource professionals, personnel directors, safety department personnel, health care insurance professionals.
 Focusing specifically on the workplace setting for health promotion activities and building student competencies around program needs assessment, development, and evaluation increases the depth and breadth of knowledge and skills of such professionals.
 This in turn can increase career advancement opportunities and marketability among organizations that wish to implement effective workplace wellness programs.

 This program prepares students with the skills to develop, implement, and assess research-based workplace wellness practices in workplace settings.
 The curriculum is designed to establish an understanding of workplace wellness, the principles and practices of health behavior and self-care, and the principles of population health and health education.
+The program features distinctive integrative health-based coursework focused on practices such as self-care, self-reflection, movement/physical activity, and integrative nutrition that are not found in other workplace wellness programs.
 Students also learn the components of program needs assessment and planning, fundamentals of practice, and effective program evaluation including value on investment.
 The program teaches students how to create sustainable behavior changes in order to have a powerful impact on individuals and organizations to support positive lifestyle choices and preventative practices.
 Students will gain the knowledge and understanding to articulate the mechanisms among psychological, social, and environmental factors and formulate practical applications for innovative integrative health promotion programs in the workplace setting.
 The program also explores the role of internet-based resources, integrative health apps and emerging wearables in well-being at the individual and organizational levels.
 As with all MUIH programs, particular emphasis will be placed on being a healing presence through relationship-centered interactions.

 Students who complete the PBC in Workplace Wellness will: